 Bruce Roth was recognized for his leadership and contributions in research and development.
 Daniel O’Day was honored for his leadership in the pharmaceutical industry.

-On December 3, 2013, Ian Clark, chief executive officer of Genentech, accepted The Economist Innovation Award on behalf of Genentech in London.
+In December 2013, Ian Clark, chief executive officer of Genentech, accepted The Economist Innovation Award on behalf of Genentech in London.
 The Economist’s panel of 30 international experts selected Genentech for the Corporate Award, recognizing Genentech for its impressive track record in research and scientific innovation.

 The Economist Innovation Awards honor corporations and individuals in the fields of bioscience, computing and telecommunications, energy and the environment, social and economic innovation, process and service innovation, consumer products, a flexible “no boundaries” category, and the corporate use of innovation.
 Genentech joins previous award winners Google (2012) and Amazon (2011).